Juniper/terraform-provider-apstra/docs/resources/datacenter_property_set.md

 ### Optional

 - `id` (String) Populate this field to look up an imported Property Set by ID.
 Required when `name` is omitted.
 - `keys` (Set of String) Subset of Keys to import.
-Empty set implies all keys imported.
+Omit to import all keys.
 - `name` (String) Populate this field to look up an imported Property Set by name.
 Required when `id` is omitted.

 ### Read-Only